-New study highlights Chagas disease as a growing health and socio-economic challengeFebruary 7th, 2013 in Diseases, Conditions, Syndromes /
+New study highlights Chagas disease as a growing health and socio-economic challengeFebruary 7, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Today, The Lancet Infectious Diseases published a new report that examines the global economic burden of Chagas disease.
 In the first study of its kind, researchers measured the health and economic impact of Chagas disease and found that the total economic burden of Chagas disease matches or exceeds that of many more well-known diseases such as rotavirus, Lyme disease and cervical cancer.